-- According to legend Leprechauns dance the Irish jig so much they wear out their shoes.
+According to legend leprechauns dance the Irish Jig so much that they wear out their shoes.

-- Some stories about leprechauns say that they are mischievous other stories say they are harmless creatures that keep to themselves.
+Some stories about leprechauns say that they are mischievous, while other stories say they are harmless creatures that keep to themselves.

-- Lucky Charms cereal has a leprechaun as a mascot.
+Lucky Charms cereal has a leprechaun on the box.